• Skip to primary navigation

 • 1.5 tablespoon gelatin powder

-• 4 tablespoon Evaporated milk or coconut milk for a dairy-free version
+• 4 tablespoon evaporated milk for serving

 Instructions